zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 open node in the list.
 (Note that if we are not connected to the DHT, this Forward request is itself forwarded via a TCP relay).

+Initially, and periodically while the list is not full, we populate the list by sending Data Search requests to random announce nodes (see [Finding announce nodes]) from our DHT nodes lists if we are connected to the DHT, and to random bootstrap nodes otherwise.

-We periodically send Data Search requests to the nodes on the list; these requests are sent directly to open nodes, and forwarded to non-open nodes.
+We periodically send Data Search requests to the nodes on the list; the requests to open nodes are sent directly, and those to non-open nodes are forwarded.
 When we receive a Data Search response, we send further Data Search requests to any nodes given in the response which could be added as non-open nodes to the list.
 We also attempt to add the sender of the response to the list -- as an open node if we received the response directly, and as a non-open node if it was forwarded.
 If we do add it as a non-open node in this way, we also send it a direct Data Search request.

-Initially, and periodically while the list is not full, we populate the list by sending Data Search requests to random announce nodes (see [Finding announce nodes]) from our DHT nodes lists if we are connected to the DHT, and to random bootstrap nodes otherwise.

-When we receive a Data Search response from a node which is already on the list indicating that our current announcement is stored or that a Store Announcement request would be accepted, we also send a Store Announcement request to that node (making sure to use the Port/IP that's on the list rather than the source of the Data Search response, to prevent UDP amplification attacks, and using the same forwarders (if any) used for the Data Search request).
+When we receive a Data Search response from a node which is already on the list (as an open node if the response is direct), if the response indicates that our current announcement is stored or that a Store Announcement request would be accepted, we also send a Store Announcement request to that node (making sure to use the Port/IP that's on the list rather than the source of the Data Search response, to prevent UDP amplification attacks, and using the same forwarders (if any) used for the Data Search request).
 In this request we put an initial announcement, or a reannouncement if the response indicated that our current announcement is already stored.
 We set the requested timeout to 300 seconds.
 If we obtain an Announcement Store response from a node indicating that the announcement is stored, we consider ourselves announced to that node, until a Data Search response or further Store Announcement response indicates otherwise.

 The interval between sending these periodic Data Search requests to a node on our list is 120s if we are announced to it, and otherwise is `min(120,3n)`